Our customers have been hired by:

 Want to make sure your resume will hook every recruiter and get you that interview?
 Get our free checklist and learn what makes a job-winning resume: 46 Things You Need To Do Before You Send Your Resume.

 Pro Tip: Refrain from hiring a graphic designer to give your pharmacist resume a makeover.
 Overly designed resumes will be illegible to the robot scanners.
 Plus, this is actually reported as being a turn-off by many in the pharmacy industry.

 Have a look at our guide for more details on why the combination resume format is the best option for you: “3 Resume Formats: How To Choose The Best One [Examples]”

-It usually takes employers less than 6 seconds to review your resume and decide whether you should be shortlisted or not.
+Employers don't spend a lot of time reviewing your resume and deciding whether you should be shortlisted or not.
 No pressure!

 This also means that you should spend some time on the first ⅓ of your resume.
 Indeed, the best pharmacist resume is one that catches the eye of recruiters and encourages them to read it with as much attention as when you are reading your prescriptions.

 So should you use a pharmacist resume summary or a resume objective?

 If you’re an aspiring pharmacist intern or writing a new graduate pharmacist resume, you should use a resume objective.
 So should anyone seeking a new industry change.

 Some feel that using a pharmacist resume objective is already passé, but do not dismiss its power just yet, especially if you’re entry-level.
 It will help your profile get through the proper channels.

 Just keep in mind that you’re not writing a letter to Santa.
 It’s all about what the recruiter wants!